carpentries/instructor-training/learners/checkout.md

 ### During the Demo

 For your demonstration, you will screen-share and live code (or teach other participatory content) for 5 minutes.
-You may use whatever notes you want, but please do not display them on your screen.
+You may use any notes you want, but please do not display them on your screen.
 Teach as you would in an actual workshop.
 When your five minutes are up, the Trainer leading the session will call time, and then you and everyone else taking part in the session will give feedback on your teaching.
 You will be asked to give feedback on yourself as well as on others;
-your Trainer will likely recommend a feedback structure using two axes of positive vs. negative and content vs. presentation, just as you have done during this workshop.
+your Trainer will likely recommend a feedback structure using two axes of positive vs. constructive and content vs. presentation, just as you have done during this workshop.

 ### Languages Other than English